 What is malaria?

-Malaria is an infectious disease found in many parts of the world, especially in tropical and subtropical areas like sub-Saharan Africa and South Asia.
-Malaria is also found in parts of the Caribbean, Southeast Asia, the Middle East, and other regions.
+Malaria is an infectious disease found in many parts of the world with warmer weather, especially in tropical and subtropical areas like sub-Saharan Africa, New Guinea, South Asia, Central and South America.

-Malaria can occur after being bitten by a mosquito that had been infected with certain parasites.
+People can develop malaria from being bitten by a mosquito that was infected with malaria parasites (Plasmodium).
 Less commonly, malaria infection can come from blood transfusions, organ transplants, or the shared use of needles or syringes contaminated with infected blood.
-A pregnant woman may also pass malaria to her child before or during delivery.
+A person who is pregnant and has malaria may also pass malaria to the baby before or during delivery.